-CAP athletes do NOT notify USADA when their schedule changes and they do NOT file a 60-minute time slot.
-However, CAP athletes are required to submit updates to their Whereabouts if their primary overnight residence or typical training locations change for a significant amount of time.
+• CAP athletes do NOT notify USADA when their schedule changes and they do NOT file a 60-minute time slot.
+However, CAP athletes are required to submit updates to their Whereabouts if their primary overnight residence or typical training locations change for a significant amount of time, or if details relating to an upcoming competition are no longer accurate.